Mac Mini 2022: Will it be updated this year?

 The current Mac Mini comes with either an Apple Silicon M1 or Intel chip.
 It seems likely that the next iteration of the mini PC will be powered by the upcoming Apple M2 processor.

 Keep reading to find out everything you need to know about the Mac Mini 2022 and make sure to bookmark this page, as we will be updating it whenever any new information comes out.

-There are no details in regards to the price for the Mac Mini 2022 just yet.
+There are no details regarding the price for the Mac Mini 2022 just yet.

-The Mac Mini 2020 currently costs £699/$699, so it’s likely that a new iteration would retain the same price.
+The existing Mac Mini 2020 currently costs $699/£699, so it’s likely that a new iteration would retain the same price.

-In terms of ports, some reports indicate that it will offer up to four Thunderbolt ports (which is two up from the latest model), alongside an ethernet port, HDMI and a power input.
+Looking at the ports, some reports have indicated that it will offer up to four Thunderbolt USB-C ports (which is two more than the latest model) alongside an Ethernet port, HDMI and a power input.

-Be sure to keep checking in with Trusted Reviews, as we’ll be updating this hub whenever more rumours or news becomes available about the upcoming desktop PC.
+Make sure to keep checking back with Trusted Reviews for more Apple news as we will be updating this hub whenever more rumours and news becomes available.